ramigs/nuxt-fauna-article/nuxt-fauna.md

 Let's break down what we've done there:

-## -

-We're ready to write the repo data to Fauna: ready to add documents to our collection
+We're ready to add documents to the `Repo` collection:

 ```shell
 node seed.js
 ```

-!
-Navigate to Fauna to confirm data was written successfully
+Navigate to "Collections" from the sidebar menu, and confirm that the data was written successfully.

+**PRINTSCREEN**

 ## Nuxt Repo Catalogue

-Now, let's change gears and look at the core app for this tutorial.
+Now, let's change gears and look at this tutorial's core app.

-To get started quickly, we will initialize the project with the Nuxt's scaffolding tool:
+To get started quickly, we'll initialize the project using Nuxt's scaffolding
+tool:

 ```shell
 npx create-nuxt-app repo-catalogue
 ```

-Go through the guide and make sure to select the following options:
+Go through the steps and select the following options:

-- axios and dotenv in Step
+- axios and dotenv in the modules step
-- Bulma in Step "To style our app, we’ll be making use of Bulma.
+- Bulma in the UI framework step

-Let's also install the other required dependencies:
+Once the tool finishes creating our Nuxt app, install also the other required

-- Fauna driver we've used to populate the database in the seeder app
-- slugify will allows us to slug
+dependencies:

+- faunadb: JavaScript driver for FaunaDB
+- slugify: to generate slugs from repo names

 ```
 npm install faunadb slugify
 ```

-### Fauna Key
+### Fauna key

-This step is important to keep acessible when the generate Fauna's key private in order to access the right local environment variables:

-The same way we did it before, let's creat a Fauna key - this time with Server role and create use fetch data from the collection
+The same way we did for the `fauna-seeder` app, let's create a Fauna key - this time with "Server" role, fetch data from the collection.

-Go to the Fauna dashboard
-go to Security on the left-hand sidebar to manage the keys for the database Create a new key -> select the database you've just created, select the Role Admin you can name the key whatever you want and save

-copy the secret key and save it as after you navigate away from this page it is not going to be displayed again
+**PRINTSCREEN**

-add the API key you've just generated `.env` file:
+Edit the `.env` file and paste the key you've just generated.

 ```
 FAUNA_SERVER_KEY=
 ```

-"From here, we just need to access `process.env.FAUNA_SERVER_KEY` in order to access the right local environment variables.
+In the top of `nuxt.config.js` require and configure dotenv:

 ```javascript
 require("dotenv").config();
 ```

-Add edit the following to your nuxt.config.js:

-## Setting up the Project
+## Routes and Nuxt generate

+Talk a bit about `nuxt generate`.

 Add after build, property the generate: routes function
+Add edit the following to your `nuxt.config.js`:

 ```javascript
 generate: {